 - Gaining 1-2 pounds a week is a safe and healthy goal.

 Some teenagers have difficulty keeping up with the energy needs of their bodies and may be underweight.
-The reason for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
+The reasons for this may be that they are growing taller, exercising a lot with sports, or might simply have a high metabolism (the way our body burns calories).
 Growing during the teen years requires more food energy than at other times of life.
+Teens can lose weight when they are burning more calories than they are taking in.
 Some teens grow at a different pace than their siblings or friends, and each teen will experience different periods of fluctuating weight.
 Your teen may also follow a growth pattern similar to your own when you were her age.
-Since you are reading this, your teen’s health care provider may have suggested that your teen gain weight.

-This material is intended to help parents of teens who do not suffer from an eating disorder.
-If your daughter has been diagnosed with an eating disorder, please refer to: Supporting Adolescents with Eating Disorders.
+This guide is intended to help parents of teens who do not suffer from an eating disorder or other medical conditions that are causing significant weight loss.
+If your daughter has been diagnosed with an eating disorder or you suspect that she might have disordered eating, please refer to: Understanding Eating Disorders: A Guide for Parents and Families.